 If you’re looking for a place to eat or drink before or after the game (or any other time for that matter) you’ll do well to go right across the river.
 There’s endless choices in downtown Missoula.
 A couple personal favorites are the Tamarack Brewing Company’s brew pub and the Iron Horse Bar and Grill.
 Both have lots and lots of local brews on tap and both have great food and fun atmospheres.

-The fans cheered when the O's (as they are sometimes called) did something good, and they mildly groaned when something went wrong.
-But they also sportingly applauded an opposing player's effort when he tripped over the bull pen pitching mound on a desperate but futile attempt to shag a foul ball.
-Save for one fellow who was vocally trying to coach the players from the stands, no one was rowdy or obnoxious.
+The fans cheer when the O’s (as they are sometimes called) do something good, and they mildly groan when something goes wrong.
+But they also sportingly applaud an opposing player’s effort when he trips over the bull pen pitching mound on a desperate but futile attempt to shag a foul ball.
+Save for one fellow who is vocally trying to coach the players from the stands, no one is rowdy or obnoxious.

 It is easy to get to Ogren Park at Allegiance Field.
 From I-90 take the Orange Street exit and go south.
 After crossing the river turn right on Cregg Lane past McCormick Park, go under the railroad tracks and you’re there.
 There’s a good sized and recently paved parking lot right by the stadium.
 Access would rate all five points for me if parking was free, but it does cost $4, which really isn’t a bad deal.

 An even better way to get to the stadium is to walk over the pedestrian friendly Orange Street bridge or the California Street pedestrian bridge to the west.
 Or ride a bike to the game along the Milwaukee Trail adjacent to the river.
 Missoula is one of the most walkable and bikeable cities in Montana so those modes of transportation are great choices.

 The stadium is handicap accessible from the parking lot and throughout.
 Restrooms, like the concession stands, are right behind the seats and it’s a quick trip back and forth.
 The restrooms are clean, spacious, and accessible.